hyperledger-archives/aries-framework-dotnet/samples/blazorHosted/Documentation/Overview.md

 ## Contact Us

-If you have questions about BlazorHosted, or you would like to reach out to us about an issue you're having or for development advice as you work on a BlazorHosted issue, you can reach us as follows:
+If you have questions about Hyperledger.Aries.OpenApi, or you would like to reach out to us about an issue you're having or for development advice as you work on a Hyperledger.Aries.OpenApi issue, you can reach us as follows:

 * Open an issue and prefix the issue title with [Question].
 See Question tag for already-opened questions.
-* Discuss BlazorHosted with the team and the community on Discord/Telegram/Slack/Teams <TODO: add link here>.
+* Discuss Hyperledger.Aries.OpenApi with the team and the community on Discord/Telegram/Slack/Teams <TODO: add link here>.